savantcare/emr/ptclient/cts/core/manage-csvl-cards/README.md

 Step 5: User makes a selection based on autocomplete cts/vl-serach-box/index.vue:32/mfQuerySearchTerms

-Step 6: Once the user selection is finalized the state of vstObjCardsInCSOfVL (Full form: vue state Object of cards in current state of view layer) is updated cts/manage-csvl-cards/index.vue:47/mfHandleSuggestionSelectedByUser
+Step 6: Once the user selection is finalized the state of vstObjCardsInCsOfVl (Full form: vue state Object of cards in current state of view layer) is updated cts/manage-csvl-cards/index.vue:47/mfHandleSuggestionSelectedByUser

 Step 7: This activates pages/pf/\_id/index.vue:30